pimentafm/FortranProcessingLibrary/paper/paper.md

 variables (`byte`, `short`, `int`, `float`, `double`) of up to 4 dimensions (longitude, latitude, time, and level), and its structure is composed of 15 source files containing definitions of physical constants, abstract data types, interfaces, intrinsic subroutines, functions, and error handling.
-FPL also provides utilities for regular grid generation from bounding-box specifications, FillValue-based masking with OpenMP parallelization, file metadata inspection, and safe memory management.
+FPL also provides utilities for regular grid generation from bounding-box specifications, FillValue-based spatial masking, zonal statistics computation, file metadata inspection, and safe memory management.
+Both the masking and zonal statistics routines are parallelized with OpenMP.
 The library compiles as a single shared object (`libFPL.so`) and is designed for use in atmospheric science, climate research, and geospatial data processing workflows written in Fortran.

 # Statement of Need